-- 76. At all material times from at least April 2014 and throughout the Victorian Claim Period, the Uber Entities other than Rasier Pacific, agreed or combined with the common intention of injuring the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members by establishing, promoting and operating UberX in Victoria by unlawful means, namely by the Uber Entities' complicity (howsoever described in the preceding paragraph 75) in the contraventions by UberX Partners: - (a) of s 158(1) of the Victorian Transport Act, as alleged in paragraph 69; and/or - (b) of s 165 of the Victorian Transport Act, as alleged in paragraph 71.
+- 76. At all material times from at least April 2014 and throughout the Victorian Claim Period, the Uber Entities other than Rasier Pacific, agreed or combined with the common intention of injuring the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members by establishing, promoting and operating UberX in Victoria by unlawful means, namely by the Uber Entities' complicity (howsoever described in paragraph 75) in the contraventions by UberX Partners: - (a) of s 158(1) of the Victorian Transport Act, as alleged in paragraph 69; and/or - (b) of s 165 of the Victorian Transport Act, as alleged in paragraph 71.

 - 1. The agreement or combination is to be inferred from: - (a) the facts and matters alleged in Parts B, C and D; and - (b) the Uber Inc Prospectus, including at pp 54-55 and 62. - 2.
 The agreement or combination was aimed at or directed to the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members, as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in Victoria was by UberX Partners unlawfully competing with the Plaintiff, the Victorian Taxi Group Members and the Victorian Hire Car Group Members and causing them loss as alleged in paragraph 75A, which was achieved by the illegal conduct of Uber Entities alleged in paragraph 73.
-By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members. - 2.
-The agreement or combination was aimed at or directed to the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members, which is to be inferred from the matters alleged in Parts C and D, in particular the Uber Entities' intention for UberX to compete with other Point to Point Passenger Transport Services in Victoria, as alleged in paragraph 49.
-In the result the Uber Entities other than Rasier Pacific shared the common intention of injuring the Plaintiff, the Victorian Taxi Group Members and/or the Victorian Hire Car Group Members.
+By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Plaintiff, the Victorian Taxi

+Group Members and/or the Victorian Hire Car Group Members.